mucsci-students/2023sp-420-Maryjane/README.md

 npm install
 ```

-  * Once you've installed the dependencies, you can run up the GUI process by using the following command:
+  * Once you've installed the dependencies, you can run the GUI by using the following command:

 ```
-npm run gui
+npm start
 ```

   * This command will make two links appear in the terminal under the "Available on" section (Picture example below).
 Use CNTRL-Click (Windows) or cmd-Click (MAC) on either of these links to start up the GUI: